 - Air Gaps:

-Magnet speed sensors: Recommended air gap between the magnetic sensor and the target is 0.001" to 0.003", although air gaps up to .25" are possible depending on sensitivity and target's speed and mass
+Magnet speed sensors: Recommended air gap between the magnetic sensor and the target is 0.005" to 0.015" typical, air gaps up to .25" are possible depending on target velocity and mass

 Inductive speed sensors: 1” max depending on magnetic field strength